webdriverio/webdriverio/docs/Retry.md

         // ...
     })
     // ...
+})
 ```

 Reruns can only be defined in your step definitions file and not in your feature file.
-To use this you have to have the [wdio-cucumber-framework](https://github.com/webdriverio/wdio-cucumber-framework) adapter installed with `v0.1.0` or greater.